hashShank/ssh-client/README.md

-# SSH Client-Server Implementation (C++)
+# SSH Client-Server Implementation

 This project is a simplified SSH-like client and server built from scratch in C++.
-It demonstrates fundamental networking and encryption concepts including TCP sockets, Diffie-Hellman key exchange, XOR encryption (for demonstration), and basic protocol structure — all using raw system calls and C++17.
+It demonstrates fundamental networking and encryption concepts including TCP sockets, Diffie-Hellman key exchange and XOR encryption.

 ## Features

 - Simplified SSH-style communication over TCP
 - Diffie-Hellman key exchange for shared secret
-- XOR encryption of messages (for demo purposes)
+- XOR encryption of messages
-- Modular codebase using headers and CMake
 - Both encrypted and unencrypted client/server modes
 - No use of external crypto libraries